Salisbury Attack Was Part Of A Pattern Of Russian Aggression, Says Theresa May

 Mr Johnson had escalated the war of words with Moscow by suggesting that Vladimir Putin is hoping for a propaganda boost from this summer’s World Cup similar to that which Hitler sought in the 1936 Berlin Olympics.

-Mr Yakovenko condemned the comments, saying: “Nobody has the right to insult the Russian people, who defeated the Nazis.”
+Mr Yakovenko condemned the comments, saying: “Nobody has the right to insult the Russian people, who defeated Nazism.”

 He said the comparison “goes beyond common sense”.